The phone mast strategy that will 'despoil' wilderness areas like these...

 The signatories are calling for “a proper dialogue with communities to establish the needs of residents and businesses before the masts are instigated” and for this to “ include an analysis of what each mast is for and who (if anyone) will benefit.”

-They also demand that there be “a thorough cost benefit analysist for every mast proposed, including assessment of the damage to the environment and tourism in line with normal good practice.”
+They also demand that there be “a thorough cost-benefit analysis for every mast proposed, including assessment of the damage to the environment and tourism in line with normal good practice.”

-Minister Lopez has received the letter and her office has stated she will respond in due course.
+The Minister for Media, Data and Digital Infrastructure has received the letter and her office has stated she will respond in due course.
 A spokesperson for the UK’s Department for Science, Innovation, and Technology, said: "The UK government has a responsibility to ensure all parts of the country are able to benefit from the opportunities provided by digital connectivity.
 The Shared Rural Network has geographic targets to address this, focusing on the most rural parts of the country.

 “Local planning authorities are responsible for approving applications which form part of this programme.
 The mobile network operators continue to work closely with them and local communities to ensure new masts go through the proper planning process and are considerate of areas of natural beauty.”